yxlin/yxlin.github.io/_docs/basics/mle.md

 "ggdmc:::n1PDFfixedt0" (meaning node 1 probability density
 function), "ggdmc:::fptcdf" or "ggdmc:::fptpdf", you need to handle the calculation of "defective distributions" accordingly.
-By the way, the top x axis in the above figure shows TRUE == correct responses, and FALSE == error responses.
-It is not unusual to observe more correct responses than error responses, so the simulation produce realistic data.
+By the way, the top x axis in the above figure labels _TRUE_, representing correct responses and _FALSE_, representing error responses.
+It is not unusual to observe more correct responses than error responses, so the simulation produces realistic data.

 ```